aosabook/500lines/modeller/chapter.md

 the AABB in the centre of each of its planes.
 However if the user clicks on the corner of the Sphere's AABB, the collision will be detected with the Sphere, even if the user intended to click past the Sphere onto something behind it.

-To address this limitation, a production modeller would use a more sophisticated selection algorithm.
-Increasingly accurate and fast algorithms carry the cost of increased complexity.
-For example, the picking algorithm could do an exact intersection test with each type of Node.
-Doing exact intersection means that each type of Node must have its own implementation of Ray intersection.
-Intersection with arbitrary objects is much more complex than AABB intersection, so there is also a performance penalty for using exact intersection.
-The performance penalty can be offset by using increasingly sophisticated algorithms for collision detection.
-Often, these will involve partitioning the scene, and only testing for intersection in partitions that are hit by the ray.

-For simplicity, we stick with this Axis-Aligned Bounding Box version of the picking algorithm.
+This trade off between complexity, performance, and accuracy is common in computer graphics and in many areas of software engineering.

 #### Transforming Nodes
+Next, we would like to allow the user to manipulate the selected nodes.
+They might want to change the color, move, or resize the node that they have just selected.
+When the use inputs a command to manipulate a node, the Interaction class will convert the input into the action that the user intended, and call the corresponding callback.

-A selected node can be moved, resized, or colorized.
-When the `Viewer` receives a callback for one of these functions, it calls the appropriate function on the `Scene`, which in turn applies the appropriate transformation to the currently selected `Node`.
+When the `Viewer` receives a callback for one of these events, it calls the appropriate function on the `Scene`, which in turn applies the appropriate transformation to the currently selected `Node`.

 `````````````````````````````````````````` {.python}
     # class Viewer